Behaviour Support Policy

-We will be clear about the need for the use of the haven in a child’s behaviour management plan.
+We will be clear about the need for the use of the haven in a child’s behaviour support plan.

-We will routinely monitor and evaluate all behaviour management plans, as part of this we will reconsider the appropriateness and effectiveness of continuing to use the haven as a form of a physical intervention.
+We will regularly monitor and evaluate all behaviour support plans, as part of this we will reconsider the appropriateness and effectiveness of continuing to use the haven as a form of a physical intervention.

 As professionals working within the Every Child Matters Framework and in the context of The Human Rights Act (1998) we must continually strive to ensure that we question and monitor our practice.